butterscotchstallion/guacbot/README.md

 guacbot
 =======

-IRC bot written in Javascript with Node.
+Asynchronous IRC bot written in Javascript

 See more on [the website for guacbot](http://guacbot.prgmrbill.com)